Bird CEO on scooter startup copycats, unit economics, safety and seasonality

 On seasonality: Some have critiqued Bird for poor unit economics, while others have pointed out that the success of the business is heavily dependent on…weather.
 No one wants to ride a Bird in the snow, slashing its revenue potential in the cold months.
 VanderZanden said he’s not concerned with seasonality and revealed Bird operates on a $100 million revenue run rate even in the winter.
 He did not, however, clarify if that run rate is based on fourth quarter 2018 projections — when Bird introduced Bird Zero — or 2018 annual revenue.

 “Obviously, there is seasonality in the scooters business, there’s no doubt about that,” he said.
-“Yes, it’s slower in December but this market is so big, even in our slow [weeks] most companies would love to have that in their worst [month] … We used to say when we’re heading into the holiday season that the Birds would migrate south but it turns out the logistics are really expensive, so the Birds hibernate.
+“Yes, it’s slower in December but this market is so big, even in our slow [weeks] most companies would love to have that in their best [month] … We used to say when we’re heading into the holiday season that the Birds would migrate south but it turns out the logistics are really expensive, so the Birds hibernate.
 That’s a lesson we learned.”

 On safety: In the year or so that scooters hit the mainstream in the U.S., there were casualties.
 Moreover, many — kids included — realized just how easy it is to get away with scootering sans helmet, while others rode throughout the night.
 Bird, to keep children off scooters, at least, requires customers to provide a driver’s license when they sign up.
 Given the number of issues that have arisen as scooters become increasingly popular, improved safety measures are bound to be in the news in the year ahead.